Antonio Arregui Yarza

-Antonio Arregui Yarza (born June 3, 1939, in Oñate) is the Roman Catholic Archbishop Emeritus of Guayaquil Ecuador.
+Antonio Arregui Yarza (June 3, 1939 – February 5, 2026) was an Ecuadorian Roman Catholic prelate who was the Archbishop Emeritus of Guayaquil in Ecuador.

+Biography

-Yarza is an alumnus of the Pontifical University of St. Thomas Aquinas Angelicum in Rome, where he earned a doctorate in canon Law.
+Arregui was born in Oñate on June 3, 1939.
+He was an alumnus of the Pontifical University of St. Thomas Aquinas Angelicum in Rome, where he earned a doctorate in canon Law.

-Archbishop Arregui Yarza was Auxiliary Bishop of Quito and Titular Bishop of Auzegera from January 4, 1990, to July 25, 1995.
+He was Auxiliary Bishop of Quito and Titular Bishop of Auzegera from January 4, 1990, to July 25, 1995.

-He served as the Bishop of Ibarra from July 25, 1995, to May 7, 2003.
+Arregui served as the Bishop of Ibarra from July 25, 1995, to May 7, 2003.

 He was appointed Archbishop of Guayaquil on May 7, 2003, replacing Archbishop Juan Ignacio Larrea Holguín.
-Yarza retired on September 24, 2015.
+Arregui retired on September 24, 2015.

 As of September 2012, he was the President of the Conferencia Episcopal Ecuatoriana (the Roman Catholic Conference of Bishops of Ecuador).

 On September 18, 2012, he was named by Pope Benedict XVI as one of the papally-appointed Synod Fathers for the upcoming October 2012 Ordinary General Assembly of the Synod of Bishops on the New Evangelization.

+Arregui died on February 5, 2026, at the age of 86.